 Part of why I love Zuko’s story is because it’s not a perfect heel-face turn.
 Even though he changes his mind about what’s right and decides to fight against oppression, he struggles with his decision.
 His personality doesn’t magically change to humble/likeable, either; he’s still prone to angry outbursts and frustration.
 His redemption is messy, and I like the honesty because we live in a messy world.

-2. Darth Vader, Revenge of the Jedi
+2. Darth Vader, Return of the Jedi

 Vader’s redemption is triggered by his son’s belief in him.
 Vader doesn’t believe there’s hope for himself or that he has the capacity for good, but Luke just won’t give up.
 If Luke had agreed with Kenobi that his father was no longer in there, he would have died or become a Sith.
 Vader’s change of heart due to his son’s faith reminds me that my belief in someone else isn’t wasted—maybe I can believe in them when they don’t believe in themselves, and it will make a difference.

 I like Spike’s redemption story because it is messy, difficult, and slightly ambiguous.
 To me, Spike becomes a redeemed villain when he chooses to fight to get his soul back and, as a result, lives with the weight of the evil acts he’s committed during his time as a vampire.
 While the catalyst for his decision is his desire for Buffy, ultimately it comes down to his wish to regain some humanity.
 Spike sums it up himself when he tells Buffy before their final battle with the First: “I know you’ll never love me.
 I know that I’m a monster.
 But you treat me like a man.